 Some blockchains out there have staggering TPS but that doesn’t guarantee them to succeed at the top level or even compete with the likes of Ethereum and Bitcoin.
 It’s important to look into the performance, security, and other critical aspects of such blockchains because they might be compromised to have a high TPS rate.

 The scalability issue has already been identified as a problem by many blockchain projects.

 Popular blockchain technologies have come under a lot of scrutinies due to the transaction rates that are achievable at the moment.
 Many people have compared current blockchain technology to early internet systems which did not have much capacity either.
 However, they were able to scale up rapidly after a period.
-Given the attention this issue has received, it’s fair to assume that the popular blockchain technologies can sidestep traditional payment processors’ TSP at some point.

 Join the thousands already learning crypto!